 If you’re pregnant and thinking of setting up some kind of online wishlist to help you keep track of things you need to buy for your new baby, you might want to look into Amazon’s baby wishlist as one possible option.

-It’s free to set up and you get a welcome gift (which changes monthly) when you spend your 1st £10 to £20.
-For July, the welcome gift is a Bagit Disposable Nappy Bin.
+It’s free to set up and you get a welcome gift (which changes monthly) when you spend your 1st £20.
+For October, the welcome gift is a Angelcare nappy bin.

 Amazon Baby Wishlist Discount